Bunker/reden-snap/README.md

 You can now see all installed applications by running `snap info reden-cimm`.

-Note: the final package should obviously be names `reden` and not `reden-cimm` but I don't want to squat that name, I'll leave that up to the Reden team.
+Note: the final package should obviously be named `reden` and not `reden-cimm` but I don't want to squat that name, I'll leave that up to the Reden team.

 # Building